graphery/grapper-doc/src/guide/in-depth/svg-api/manage-elements.md

 ## Search

 You can get any nested element with `.querySelector()` or `.querySelectorAll()`.
 These methods return an object, and an array of objects.
-Those objects are a Graphane wrapper over the original elements with all library features.
+Those objects are a Grapper wrapper over the original elements with all library features.

 You can use all query selectors available without restrictions for searching deep elements into the